You might think that recording a good vocal performance at a home studio is hard. Yes, it’s challenging but not as difficult as you think.

 Also, there are many cases where the demo recording is so good that it ends up in the final version of the song.
 The singer could sing the best version in the demo recording and you don’t want to miss it.
 And never delete any takes you record.
 You might need it later.

-Record every part of the song couple of times and make sure that everything sounds as you want it to sound.
+Record every part of the song a couple of times and make sure everything sounds as you want it to sound.
 If you don’t like something, make changes in this stage.

 After you are sure that it sounds good, it’s time to start recording real vocal takes.